 Since Wednesday, campus staff have reached out directly by phone to about 250 students who, like the sick student, live in Sunset Residence Hall and are considered the highest potential risk.
 Also directly contacted were a number of other staff and faculty who may have been in close contact with the student.
 They were all advised to be treated as soon as possible with the antibiotic Cipro.

 The prescription for Cipro can be obtained from any health care provider, including family doctors, local clinics, and urgent care.
-Students can also request a prescription from the Student Health Center by emailing their name, date of birth, HSU ID number, any allergies, and pharmacy information [email protected]
+Students can also request a prescription from the Student Health Center by emailing their name, date of birth, HSU ID number, any allergies, and pharmacy information to [email protected]

 In addition to the calls to individuals, the campus sent a message through its text alert system, which reaches about one-quarter of students, as well as a message to all campus emails.
 Updated information continues to be posted on the campus homepage at www.humboldt.edu.